Decentralized Training of Foundation Models in Heterogeneous Environments: Scheduling in Heterogeneous Environments

 The scheduling problem solves the optimization problem in Eq~\ref{eq:main}, which corresponds to a \textit{balanced graph partition} problem with a complex objective corresponding to the communication cost.
 Balanced graph partition problem is a challenging NP-hard problem~\cite{garey1979computers}.
 Over the years, researchers have been tackling this problem via different ways~\cite{andreev2006balanced,sanders2013think,bulucc2016recent}.
 We follow the line of research that uses hybrid genetic algorithm~\cite{el2006hybrid, kang2000hybrid} since it provides us the flexibility in dealing with complex objective.

-A hybrid genetic algorithm for balanced graph partition usually follows a structure as as follows.
+{\bf Hybrid Genetic Algorithm.} A hybrid genetic algorithm for balanced graph partition usually follows a structure as as follows.
 The input is a set of candidate balanced graph partitions which serves as the initial population.
 The algorithm generates the next generation as follows.
 It first generates a new ``offspring'' $o$ given two randomly selected ``parents'' $p_1$ and $p_2$.
 One popular way is to randomly swap some nodes between these two parents (we follow \cite{kang2000hybrid}).
 Given this offspring $o$, we then conduct local search starting at $o$ to find a new balanced partitioning strategy $o^*$ that leads to better cost.
 We then add $o^*$ to the population and remove the worst partition candidate in the population if $o^*$ has a better cost.
-As suggested by~\cite{el2006hybrid}, the combination of heuristic-based local search algorithms and generic algorithm can accelerate convergence by striking the balance between local and global optimum.
+As suggested by~\cite{el2006hybrid}, the combination of heuristic-based local search algorithms and genetic algorithm can accelerate convergence by striking the balance between local and global optimum.

-The key in designing this algorithm is to come up with a good local search strategy.
+{\bf Existing Local Search Strategy.} The key in designing this algorithm is to come up with a good local search strategy.
 For traditional graph partitioning task, one popular choice is to use the Kernighan-Lin Algorithm~\cite{bui1996genetic}.
 Which, at each iteration, tries to find a pair of nodes: $d$ in partition $\mathbf{C}_j$ and $d'$ in partition $\mathbf{C}_{j'}$, to swap.
 To find such a pair to swap, it uses the following ``gain'' function:

 where $w_{i, j}$ corresponds to the weight between node $i$ and $j$ in the graph.
 However, directly applying this local search strategy, as we will also show in the experiment (Section~\ref{fig:evol}) does not work well.
 Greedily following $\textsc{gain}_{KL}$ does not decrease the communication cost of foundation model training.
 Therefore, we have to design a new local search strategy tailored to our cost model.